anniehedgpeth/anniehedgpeth.github.io/_posts/2019-01-02-inspec-basics-11.md

 $ inspec exec . -t azure://[your-azure-subscription-id-here]
 ```

-If you break that command down, it just means that you're executing the InSpec profile (inspec exec) at the currently directory (.), and you're targeting (-t) your Azure subscription.
+If you break that command down, it just means that you're executing the InSpec profile (inspec exec) at the current directory (.), and you're targeting (-t) your Azure subscription.

 This InSpec run should fail, but it _should_ be able to connect to Azure.
 Your failure should look similar to this: